jetify-examples/python-nvidia-nemotron/README.md

 ### API

-The app also makes an API endpoint available to interact with OpenAI's ChatGPT.
+The app also makes an API endpoint available to interact with NVIDIA's nemotron.
 The endpoint responds to POST requests to `/api/prompt`.
 Below is an example request and response:

 Example request: